 The Gerd Muehsam Award award came into existence in 1980, to honor the memory of Gerd Muehsam (1913-1979), a distinguished scholar, teacher, and art bibliographer, whose support of and dedication to ARLIS/NA was an inspiration to her colleagues and students.
-From 1977 to 1979, this award to student papers was known as the George Wittenborn Award.
-In 1980, the Wittenborn Award became the award to publications in art (formerly known as the Art Publishing Award).
-Below is a list of all of the winners of the award to student papers, regardless of the name of the award.
+From 1977 to 1979, the award presented to student papers was known as the George Wittenborn Award.
+In 1980, the George Wittenborn Memorial Book Award was established to recognize publications in art (formerly known as the Art Publishing Award).
+Below is a list of all of the recipients of the award to student papers, regardless of the name of the award.

 2017: Karly Wildenhaus, "The Use of Library of Congress Classification and Subject Headings for Contemporary Art Materials in the Library"